OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 ![cron job](images/cron.png)

 This job was running every mintue with root privileges, it was basically downloading a file present in the given path `overpass.thm/downloads/src/buildscript.sh` and piping it to bash.
-The cherry on top was the file used to resolve a particular ip to `overpass.thm` namely the `/etc/hosts` file was writeable by the user according to linpeas.sh.
+The cherry on top was the file used to resolve a particular IP address to `overpass.thm` namely the `/etc/hosts` file was writeable by the current user according to linpeas.sh.

 ![/etc/hosts](images/etc.png)

-So I opened up the `hosts` file and made it so that `overpass.thm` resolved to my `tun0` ip (openvpn ip).
+So I opened up the `hosts` file and made it so that `overpass.thm` resolved to my `tun0` IP (OpenVPN IP).

 ![edit](images/edit.png)